 Cycle-based activities are becoming increasingly popular all over New Zealand.
 Some visitors travel the entire country by bike, while others prefer to explore a few localities.
 Visitors can rent a mountain bike and explore, or take a cycle tour with a group.
 In Marlborough and Wairarapa, visitors can even go wine touring by bike.
-The Otago Central Rail Trail, in Central Otago, is a popular 152-kilometre cycle trail through stunning scenery, while Whakarewarewa Forest in Rotorua is criss-crossed with renowned mountain bike tracks.
+The Otago Central Rail Trail, in Central Otago, is a popular 150-kilometre cycle trail through stunning scenery, while Whakarewarewa Forest in Rotorua is criss-crossed with renowned mountain bike tracks.
 The Port Hills in Christchurch, Makara Peak in Wellington and Woodhill in Auckland are also popular with mountain bikers of all abilities.
 Competitive cyclists might plan a trip around a major cycling event, such as the Wattyl Lake Taupo Cycle Challenge.
 For more on New Zealand cycling events, visit www.cyclingnz.com.
 Note that cyclists must wear helmets when on the road and must not cycle on footpaths.

-Cycling In New Zealand
+Cycling in New Zealand

 Getting out and about on two wheels is a great way to explore the New Zealand landscape – faster than walking but a lot more peaceful than driving!